-A quick and easy Small Batch Chocolate Chip Cookie recipe.
-Six cookies, made in one bowl, without a mixer, no chill time.
-Perfect for those times that a cookie craving hits!
+You will LOVE this quick and easy Small Batch Chocolate Chip Cookie recipe.
+These cookies bake up with crisp, buttery edges, soft centers, and lots of chocolate chips.
+Six cookies, made in one bowl, no mixer, no chill time.
+The perfect treat for those times that a cookie craving hits!

-There are few things that are as satisfying as a fresh-from-the-oven Chocolate Chip Cookie.
-And for those times that you need a cookie IMMEDIATELY, but don’t want the temptation of several dozen cookies sitting around, you can reach for this recipe.
-It makes six perfect Chocolate Chip Cookies, in one bowl, without a mixer, and no chill time!
-From start finish it takes about 20 minutes, half of which is hands-off bake time.
-We can handle that, right?!
+There are few things that are as satisfying as a fresh-from-the-oven chocolate chip cookie.
+For those times that you need a cookie IMMEDIATELY, but don’t want the temptation of several dozen cookies sitting around, you can reach for this recipe.
+It makes six perfect chocolate chip cookies in less than 30 minutes.

-Some of my most popular recipes are Small Batch Cupcakes (chocolate and vanilla) and Brownie in a Mug.
-Small batch recipes are perfect for satisfying your sweet tooth or baking for a small family (or just yourself).
-I’m so happy that you love those recipes, and now I have the perfect Small Batch Chocolate Chip Cookie recipe for you.
+Some of our most popular recipes are small batch recipes.
+Small Batch Cupcakes, Small Chocolate Cake, and Brownie in a Mug.
+Small batch recipes are perfect for quickly satisfying your sweet tooth or baking for a small group.
 Sweet, chocolate-filled cookies, with crisp buttery edges and soft centers – HEAVEN!

-- Sprinkle in flour, baking soda and salt.
+Sprinkle in flour, baking soda, and salt.
+Stir until well combined.
+Stir in chocolate chips.

-- Scoop the dough onto a baking sheet and bake!
+Scoop the dough, place on a baking sheet and bake!

-I make 6 fairly large cookies with this quantity of dough.
-I scoop the dough into 2 tablespoon portions and place the dough balls a few inches apart on the baking sheet.
-If you’d like to stretch this recipe, you could probably get 7-8 cookies out of this batch by making the dough balls a little smaller (if so, reduce the cook time by 1-2 minutes).
+I make 5-6 fairly large cookies with this recipe by scooping the dough into 2-tablespoon portions.
+If you’d like to stretch this recipe, you could get 7-8 cookies by making the dough balls a little smaller (if so, reduce the cook time by 1-2 minutes).

 - Measure flour properly: Fluff the flour with your measuring cup, measure a heaping portion, then level it off with the back of a knife.